randallwc/.dotfiles/notes/vim.md

 gi go into insert mode right where you were last in insert mode :set spell " check spelling in file z= get spelling suggestions
+:w !diff % - " get the diff of current with saved
 ```